A 32.08-carat Burmese ruby and diamond ring by Chaumet sold for $4.62m. The ring came up for auction again in 2012 and made $6,736,750.

 |Jewels of Luz Milo Patiño, Countess du Boisrouvray – $31.2m.
 The collection included rubies, diamonds, pearls, emeralds and sapphires of the finest cuts and quality, as well as her other inherited family possessions, ranging from pre-Columbian gold artifacts to antique furniture, silver, Faberge carved animals, tableware and artwork.|

-The jewels sold in 1989, making an auction record at the time for any single-owner sale of jewelry and second only to the 1987 Windsor sale.
+The jewels sold in 1989, making an auction record at the time.

 “The Gulf Pearl Parure”, a natural pearl and diamond parure by Harry Winston sold for $4,189,165